I Love Lucy: Premise

 Little information was offered about Lucy's past.
-A few episodes mentioned that she was born in Jamestown, New York (Ball's real-life home town), later specified to be West Jamestown, that she graduated from Jamestown High School, that her maiden name was "McGillicuddy" (indicating a Scottish or Irish ethnicity, at least on her father's side, though she once mentioned her grandmother was Swedish), and that she met Ricky on a boat cruise with her friend from an agency she once worked for.
+A few episodes mentioned that she was born in Jamestown, New York (Ball's real-life home town), later specified to be West Jamestown, that she graduated from Jamestown High School, that her maiden name was "McGillicuddy" (indicating a Scottish or Irish ethnicity, at least on her father's side, though she once mentioned her grandmother was Swedish), and that she met Ricky on a cruise with her friend from an agency she once worked for.
 Her family was absent, other than occasional appearances by her scatter-brained mother Mrs. McGillicuddy (Kathryn Card), who could never get Ricky's name right.
 Lucy was also secretive about her age and true hair color, and tended to be careless with money, in addition to being somewhat materialistic, insisting on buying new dresses and hats for every occasion and telling old friends that she and Ricky were wealthy.
 She was also depicted as a devoted housewife, adept cook, and attentive mother.
 As part of Lucy's role was to care for her husband, she stayed at home and took care of the household chores, while her husband Ricky went to work.
-During the post war era, Lucy took jobs outside of the home, but in these jobs, the show portrayed her as being inept outside of her usual domestic duties.
+During the post-war era, Lucy took jobs outside of the home, but in these jobs the show portrayed her as being inept outside of her usual domestic duties.

 Lucy's husband, Ricky Ricardo, is an up-and-coming Cuban American singer and bandleader with an excitable personality.
 His patience is frequently tested by his wife's antics trying to get into showbiz, along with her exorbitant spending on clothes and furniture.
 When exasperated, he often reverts to speaking rapidly in Spanish.
 As with Lucy, not much is revealed about his past or family.
 Ricky's mother (played by actress Mary Emery) appears in two episodes; in another, Lucy mentions that he has five brothers.
 Ricky also mentions that he had been "practically raised" by his Uncle Alberto (who was seen during a family visit to Cuba), and that he had attended the University of Havana.
+A catchphrase strongly associated with Ricky is "Lucy, you got some 'splaining to do" (sometimes "Lucy, you got a lotta splainin to do"), whenever something Lucy had kept a secret from Ricky that turned into a complicated, problematic situation and was finally revealed to him.
+The line is still often mentioned in articles about I Love Lucy and printed on official merchandise, despite the fact that Ricky never says this phrase in any episode.